What is happening right now?

-Between 2-5 July, 50 fearless and inspiring new short works from some of Australia’s best playwrights will be simultaneously livestreamed by more than 30 performing arts organisations from across Australia.
+Between 2-5 July, 50 fearless and inspiring new short works from some of Australia’s best playwrights were streamed by more than 30 performing arts organisations from across Australia.

-Dear Australia will be an extraordinary national moment led by Australian playwrights.
+Dear Australia was an extraordinary national moment led by Australian playwrights.

 Back in Based on a project by Ireland’s Abby Theatre, Playwriting Australia (PWA), the national body for the development of Australian plays and playwrights, invited 25 theatre organisations from across Australia to each nominate a playwright.
 PWA then commissioned these 50 playwrights to each write a short monologue, which were then filmed by 50 extraordinary actors, many in their own homes.